See how Reese Witherspoon, Pink and other stars celebrated Easter

 Pink posted a picture of her two children, daughter Willow and son Jameson, along with the Easter Bunny, who posed alongside a colorful bunch of balloons.

-Bindi Erwin, the daughter of the late Steve Irwin, posted an adorable photo with boyfriend Chandler Powell along with a special friend: a chicken.
+Bindi Irwin, the daughter of the late Steve Irwin, posted an adorable photo with boyfriend Chandler Powell along with a special friend: a chicken.

 Gwyneth Paltrow, ever the trendsetter, showed off some new accessories fitting of the holiday along with the Easter Bunny.
 She may have been in France or another French speaking country, as the caption of her photo was "Happy Easter" in French.